- Medicine | Graduate Entry Programme MBBS (GEP) (4 Years), Full time

 All candidates for medicine must undertake the United Kingdom Clinical Aptitude Test (UKCAT).
 Your overall UKCAT score will be used in our selection for interview in conjunction with your academic performance to date.
 To register, and for further information please see: www.ukcat.ac.uk

-You will not be offered a interview if you obtained a total UKCAT score below the third percentile.
-Please note there is no guarantee that you will be offered a interview if you score above the third percentile.
+You will not be offered a interview if you obtained a total UKCAT score below the third decile.
+Please note there is no guarantee that you will be offered a interview if you score above the third decile.

 Graduates who apply for four-year GEP programme who meet the minimum academic criteria will be ranked against the other graduate applicants applying in that year according to 50:50 weighting applied to the UKCAT score and academic ability as measured using a points weighting of degree classification or postgraduate degrees.